99ron/django_milestone/README.md

     As a user I want to be able to setup a personal profile.
     As a user I want to be able to create, edit and delete my own services/orders.
     As a user I want to be able to send the company an email with any queries I have.
-    As a user I want to view other user’s reviews.
+    As a user I want to be able to sort through reviews by different criteria's As a user I want to view other user’s reviews.
     As a user I want be able to see a users review in detail.
     As a user I want to be able to log out of my account